AlexWang-16/learn_javafx/README.md

 Beginning with JFX02, all of those apps uses Scene Builder, a development tool to speed up GUI development process by offering drag and drop of GUI elements on screen.

 Note: These examples are from me following and/or modifying tutorials from [ProgrammingKnowledge](https://www.youtube.com/playlist?list=PLS1QulWo1RIaUGP446_pWLgTZPiFizEMq "JavaFX Tutorial Playlist by ProgrammingKnowledge").
+Excercise numbers may not match up to Youtube videos since some tutorials are separated into 2 videos.
+For best result, read the excercise description.

 ## Requirements
 1. [Install Scene Builder](http://gluonhq.com/products/scene-builder/)